 Also Buffy itself was guilty of some cheap looking monsters and unbelievable cheesiness too.

 Now I love Buffy don’t get me wrong, but come on here when it was cheesy, it was the cheesiest thing on television!
 What do you think is cheesier, the most acclaimed episode of Buffy “Once More with Feeling” or the most acclaimed episode of Classic Who “Genesis of the Daleks”?.

-The sad thing about Joss hating Doctor Who is that Buffy was a huge influence on the revival of Doctor Who in 2005, but hey what can you do.
+The sad thing about Joss hating Doctor Who is that Buffy was a huge influence on the revival of Doctor Who in 2005.

 2/ Alan Moore

 Alan Moore has gone on record as a Doctor Who hater.
 Apparently he did watch it back in the 1960’s but basically thinks it has been rubbish since William Hartnell left.
 He also once said that writing for Doctor Who magazine was only slightly better than cleaning toilets.

 1/ Nigel Kneale